mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio-Code.md

 - **This guide does not cover [Visual Studio](https://github.com/tModLoader/tModLoader/wiki/Developing-with-Visual-Studio), but Visual Studio Code.**
-- **Visual Studio Code can not be used to debug, but takes less hard drive space than Visual Studio.**
+- **Visual Studio Code takes less space to store than Visual Studio, but is missing features.**
-- **If you have space on your computer, it is highly recommended to get Visual Studio instead.**
+- **If you have space on your computer and are on Windows, it is highly recommended to get Visual Studio instead.**
 - **This guide is not meant to learn C# fundamentals**

 # Prerequisites